dcunited001/dcunited001.github.io/_posts/2018-01-16-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 What happens in the Divine Comedy?
 It's essentially the same story as my encounter with Tatiana Maslany.
-Dante finds the love of his life -- or so he thinks LMAO -- but Beatrice is murdered before his eyes.
+Dante finds the love of his life -- or so he thinks LMAO -- but Beatrice is murdered before his eyes, an allusion of death as the door to metempsychosis.
 Does Dante give up?
 No. He follows her through the ends of Hell itself to save her -- and to save himself.
 He suffers until he has peace, but NEVER surrenders a piece of himself.
 That is the only way you can survive the ninth level of Dante's Inferno: *accusations of treachery*.
 Here, Dante has to wrestle with Lucifer's deception cast against him: that Beatrice may have betrayed Dante, setting in motion Dante's struggle against society.

 #### The Circles of Hell in Dante's Inferno Serve as the Illuminati's Psychosocial Filtration Mechanism to Identify One Worthy of [Pindar](https://en.wikipedia.org/wiki/Pindar)